bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 The new ``/geoserver-secured`` path is available for testing once the optional component is activated.

-To test the ``geoserver-secured`` service through Magpie, each workspace needs to be added to the new service and then permissions can be set on a per-workspace or even layer basis.
+To test the ``geoserver-secured`` service through |components-magpie|_, each workspace needs to be added to the new service and then permissions can be set on a per-workspace or even layer basis.

 A ``GetFeature`` request for a layer in a public workspace (named public in this example) will succeed for any user